meludi/eslint-config/packages/eslint-config-vue/README.md

 ## Usage

-If you did not already have `.eslintrc.js` and `prettier.config.js` configuration files in the root of your project create them.
+If you did not already have `.eslintrc.js` and configuration file in the root of your project create them.

 Add the following to your `.eslintrc.js`: